 The Council established the Community Spirit Awards in 2006, as annual recognition of the efforts of those individuals and organizations that make a difference, through their advocacy efforts, to insure that people with disabilities and children with disability have the opportunity, supports, and access they need to become fully included in society.
-The two award categories are: the Distinguished Leadership Awards and the Disability Awareness Campaign Awards.
-Winners receive recognition during the awards luncheon at the Council annual conference and names and information about each winner will be posted on the website after the awards ceremony.
+Winners receive recognition during the awards at the Council annual conference and are offered 2 full scholarships to attend.
+Names and information about each winner will be posted on the website after the awards ceremony.

 |2012||Donald Tinsley, Indianapolis||Person with a Disability|

 |Linda Hankins, Avon||Parent of a Child with a Disability|

 |Maureen Greer, Indianapolis||Parent of a Child with a Disability|

 |Mary Jo Paladino, Granger||Parent of a Child with a Disability|

 |2009||Amy Borgmann, Greenfeld||Parent of a Child with a Disability|